vadim-za/zt4i-libs/cc/doc/lib.md

 ## Construction/destruction

+### Container construction/destruction

 Most of the containers can be default-value-initialized.
 E.g:
 ```
 fn someFunc(.....) ..... {
+    // This initialization pattern is supported
+    // by most containers
     var list: MyList = .{};
     defer list.deinit();
     ......